dkwolf1/hass-security/docs/DOWNSAMPLING.md

 # Downsampling

-Scrutiny collects alot of data, that can cause the database to grow unbounded.
+Hass-Security collects alot of data, that can cause the database to grow unbounded.

 - Smart data
 - Smart test data